 A year or so into their relationship, she’d spent the weekend with him and found herself trapped in the middle of the night in the cabin with things, horrible distorted things in those shadows.
 She’d concluded that there was an emotional component to all of this.
 The next day she had him take her home, and she broke up with him soon after.
 She would be Just One.
 Decidedly, it seemed the only solution.

-She opened her eyes and watched the fly bounce off the ceiling of the hotel room.
+She opened her eyes and watched the fly bounce off the hotel room’s ceiling.
 It wasn’t very big.
 But her instincts told her that it was much more than just a fly.
 Her eyes opened wider as it circled overhead.
 Louder, louder, the buzzing grew until she felt it in her fingertips, her hands, beneath her skin, then her blood synchronizing with the irritating pitch.

 He’d just begun to settle in his room on the third floor when he felt it.
 Something powerful seared through the energy around him.
-There was a distinct pull and loss of energy in his chest as he abruptly sat down on the hotel bed trying to collect himself.
-Peter Lochlan breathed in deeply, while focusing on centering himself again.
+There was a distinct pull and energy loss in his chest as he abruptly sat down on the hotel bed, trying to collect himself.
+Peter Lochlan breathed in deeply while focusing on centering himself again.